An Approach to Financial Decision Making

 How Now Horatio Alger?

 Horatio Alger1 was an American writer of novels about impoverished boys rising from humble backgrounds to middle-class security and comfort through hard work, determination, courage and honesty.
 His writings were characterized by the “rags-to-riches” narrative, which continues to have a formative effect on many entrepreneurs today.
-The “rags -to-riches” theme is part of the North […]
+The “rags -to-riches” theme is part of the […]

 History is a Good Teacher